How Much Does a Bookkeeper Cost?

 Based on a recent Bureau of Labor Statistics (BLS) report, the median hourly rate for a bookkeeper is $21.90 per hour.
 Again, this doesn’t account for location, expertise, or services.
 Most bookkeepers that charge an hourly rate are freelancers, but not always.

 Hourly pricing is a great option when you only need help with the books occasionally.
 You can hire someone to come in on a per-project basis and only pay for the time they spend on the project or for an agreed-upon time.

 While this makes it easier to control your bookkeeping costs, most small businesses require consistent services to keep their books straight.

-While some months may not require much from a bookkeeper, some months are inevitably going to be busier than others.
-This makes it easier to manage your business bookkeeper costs by factoring in a consistently steady rate.
+While some months may not require much from a bookkeeper, others are inevitably going to be busier than others.
+This makes it easier to manage your business bookkeeper costs by factoring in a consistent monthly rate.

-What’s Included with a Business Bookkeeping Service?
+What’s Included With a Business Bookkeeping Service?

-A bookkeeping service records all your financial metrics and assures you maintain regulatory compliance at the state and federal levels.
+A bookkeeping service does more than preserve financial records.
+It records all your financial metrics and assures you maintain regulatory compliance at the state and federal levels.

 Here are some tips to help you find the right bookkeeping service for your business:

 The highest referral a business owner can find is from a friend in the industry.
 If you’re looking at an online bookkeeping service, verify their ratings.
 Ask how long they’ve been in business, and whether they have accountants on staff to help with the bigger questions.